What Is Schizotypal Personality Disorder And How Is It Treated?

 There is no specific test given to individuals who may be living with STPD.
 Instead, a licensed professional assesses a person’s symptoms to provide a proper diagnosis of the disorder.
 The main reference is severity and pervasiveness; showing signs of symptoms or struggling with symptoms is not enough for a diagnosis.

-According to researchers in an article titled “Schizotypal Personality Disorder: A Current Review”, it can be hard to diagnose STPD because its symptoms often overlap with those of other conditions, including social anxiety disorder, bipolar disorder, and other personality disorders.
+According to researchers in an article titled “Schizotypal Personality Disorder: A Current Review,” diagnosing STPD can be difficult because its symptoms often overlap with those of other conditions, including social anxiety disorder, bipolar disorder, and other personality disorders.

-Schizotypal personality disorder, as its name suggests, has many characteristics with schizophrenia spectrum disorders.
+Schizotypal personality disorder has many characteristics with schizophrenia spectrum disorders.
 Like these disorders, schizotypal personality disorder is marked by odd beliefs or magical thoughts, impaired social skills, and difficulty expressing emotion.
 Additionally, STPD and schizophrenia have similar etiologies, according to the American Psychiatric Association.
-In fact, some experts believe that schizotypal personality disorder (and schizoid personality disorder, another cluster A personality disorder) should be classified as schizophrenia spectrum disorders.
+Some experts believe that schizotypal personality disorder (and schizoid personality disorder, another cluster A personality disorder) should be classified as schizophrenia spectrum disorders.
 However, unlike schizophrenia spectrum disorders, schizotypal personality disorder typically does not involve psychosis.

 The doctor will interview the individual and then obtain a complete medical exam.
 The interview gathers information regarding the symptoms and their severity, and the medical exam takes place to rule out other possible causes for the person’s feelings, thoughts, and behaviors.

-According to the DSM-V, a preliminary diagnosis of a schizotypal personality disorder requires at least five symptoms to be present and persistent over at least two years.
-Once this is established, it is important to study the behavior the symptoms cause; this also helps the doctor get a deeper understanding of what is happening.
+According to the DSM-5, a preliminary diagnosis of a schizotypal personality disorder requires at least five symptoms to be present and persistent over at least two years.
+Once criteria are established, the provider may study the behavior the symptoms cause to make a final diagnosis.

-There are neuropsychological tests for personality disorders, but they are not used as an exclusive diagnosis of schizotypal personality disorder.
-Neuropsychological tests do not exist specifically for STPD itself; rather, these tests are used to eliminate other possible disorders and gain insight into patient behaviors, thought patterns, and cognition.
+Neuropsychological tests exist for personality disorders, but they are not used exclusively to diagnose schizotypal personality disorder.
+Instead, these tests often eliminate other possible disorders and gain insight into patient behaviors, thought patterns, and cognition.
 These types of tests are for reference, not for a complete diagnosis.

 Schizotypal personality disorder treatment